KannonZenetism/zenetism-field-physics/zenetism/mpx/synthesis-integration-saturation.md

 - **Integration** names the within-structure coherent state synthesis produces
 - **Saturation** names the trans-structural fulfillment — integration carried past the lattice's definable operations into 🕳️ Zenon

 "Integration into Zenon" is a category error: integration is coherence within structure; the crossing into Zenon is saturation.
-Likewise, saturation is reserved for the trans-structural passing-beyond and is never used for reintegration with ⚫ Aion, which is return.
+Likewise, saturation is reserved for the trans-structural passing-beyond and never names reintegration with ⚫ Aion, which is return.

 ## Closing